tscode/StructPack.jl/README.md

 > What about msgpack files that do not exactly fit my struct?
 Can I load them?

 It depends.
 There are different possibilites to approach this.
-- If you know the layout differences beforehand, because you want to load an old serialization of an updated struct, for example, you can use contexts together with the `@pack` to go quite far with this.
+- If you know the layout differences beforehand, because you want to load an old serialization of an updated struct, for example, you can use contexts together with [`@pack`](https://tscode.github.io/StructPack.jl/dev/macro) to go quite far with this.
 See [here](https://tscode.github.io/StructPack.jl/dev/usage/#Contexts:-Case-study).
 - If you know that all struct fields will be there, but the sorting may be off, you can use [`UnorderedStructFormat`](https://tscode.github.io/StructPack.jl/dev/formats/#StructPack.UnorderedStructFormat).
 - If you do not know beforhand if some of the fields are missing / superfluous, there is no format that currently handles this out of the box.
   If you need, it, however, it should be simple to define a `FlexibleStructFormat <: StructFormat` that essentially copies [`UnorderedStructFormat`](https://tscode.github.io/StructPack.jl/dev/formats/#StructPack.UnorderedStructFormat) and (1) removes the field consistency checks and (2) uses a keyword argument based construct function by default.